Find the answers to all of your questions below.

 The Scottish Government has made a commitment that 100% of premises in Scotland will have access to superfast broadband with a download speed of 30 Mbps.

 This project is known as Reaching 100% (R100).
 A £600m procurement for R100 was split across three regions north, central and south.

-BT was the sole bidder for the central and south regions, and has been named as preferred bidder for the north, with contract signings subject to due diligence and governance.
+BT was the sole bidder for the central and south regions.
+It was selected as preferred bidder for the north, however there’s been a legal challenge from another bidder, delaying contract award.

 There have been three main programmes of work to build the network: backhaul, subsea and access build.